Strong C IV emission from star-forming galaxies: a case for high Lyman continuum photon escape: A stacked spectrum of emitters at

 The \lya\ line in the stack is strong and has a symmetric profile, with non-zero flux bluewards of the \lya\ peak.
 The peak of the \lya\ line is only slightly redshifted compared to the systemic redshift of the stacked spectrum.
 Such a line profile is typically associated with LyC emitting galaxies across redshifts \citep[e.g][]{ver17, gaz20}, which we investigate further in \S\ref{sec:lya}.
 A single Gaussian function provides a good fit to the line, with a measured FWHM of $820.0 \pm 17.0$\,km\,s$^{-1}$, and a high EW$_0 = 37.5 \pm 0.9$\,\AA, placing it in the regime of strong \lya\ emitting galaxies (LAEs).

-Owing to the selection of our galaxy sample, we see strong \civ\ emission in the stacked spectrum.
-Due to the relatively low spectral resolution of the individual spectra, the two components at $\lambda1548$ and $\lambda1550$ are blended, requiring a double Gaussian function fit to recover the full line flux.
+The \civ\ emission in the stacked spectrum is clear.
+Due to the relatively low spectral resolution the two components at $\lambda1548$ and $\lambda1550$ appear to be marginally blended, requiring a double Gaussian function fit to recover the full line flux.
 From this fit we recover a total \ew(\civ) $=5.2 \pm 0.5$.
 A P-Cygni absorption feature immediately bluewards of the $\lambda1548$ peak is also visible.